 It takes a lot of energy to nurse baby bunnies, and those babies won’t be ready to wean until they are 3 to 6 weeks old (though many breeders prefer 6 to 8 weeks before weaning).
 While a doe can be impregnated while still nursing babies, it’s not a good idea.

-If a doe is spending energy on both nursing an existing litter and growing her next litter, it’s not a crazy thought that both litter will suffer from malnutrition and neither litter will achieve their full potential.
+If a doe is spending energy on both nursing an existing litter and growing her next litter, it’s not a crazy thought that both litters will suffer from malnutrition and neither litter will achieve their full potential.

 Most rabbit wranglers will let a litter nurse for 6 to 8 weeks before weaning.
 Then they’ll allow their doe to rest and recuperate for 2 to 4 weeks before breeding again.